We try to keep our FAQs as updated as possible, but if you have a question and cannot find an answer here, please contact our Customer Support Team.

 If you find that you cannot get the Ethernet to work on either operating system, first make sure you have installed the correct driver for your system.

-You will want to connect your speakers or headphones into the docking station before you change the sound device to prevent any feedback.
-The DOCK's Headphone port is its own port outside of the MacBook Pro's own connections and will need to be changed inside the System Preferences on your MacBook Pro.
+Connect your speakers or headphones into the LandingZone's Audio port.
+Then, you will change the sound device in System Preferences.
+The LandingZone's Audio port is its own port outside of the MacBook's connections and will need to be changed inside the System Preferences on your MacBook Pro.

 - Go to System Preferences